A Disturbing Twinkie That Has, So Far, Defied Science

 "Matt is going to want that Twinkie," thought Lovett, the instant he saw the mummified one.

 That's because, in the past, their lab has tested how well molds grow in Peeps, the classic Easter treat.
 Fungi actually found it difficult to survive on Peeps, because of the food's low water content.
-"In a way, they are kind of like an extreme environment, right?" notes Kasson.
+"In a way, they are kind of like an extreme environment, right?"
+Kasson notes.
 "The food industry has crafted the ability to make foods that have a long shelf life."

-Still, says Kasson, fungi are everywhere and have an amazing set of chemical tools that let them break down all kinds of substances.
+Still, Kasson says, fungi are everywhere and have an amazing set of chemical tools that let them break down all kinds of substances.
 "You find fungi growing on jet fuel," he says.

-They reached out to Purrington, who was only too happy to immediately mail them the Twinkies.
+They reached out to Purrington, who was only too happy to mail them the Twinkies immediately.
 "Science is a collaborative sport," he says.
 "If someone can take this and figure out what was actually growing, I'm all in.
 I really want to know what species exactly was eating my Twinkies."

 They noticed that the wrapping on the mummified Twinkie seemed to be sucked inward, suggesting that the fungus got in before the package was sealed and, while the fungus was consuming the Twinkie, it was using up more air or oxygen than it was putting out.

-"You end up with a vacuum," says Lovett.
+"You end up with a vacuum," Lovett says.
 "And very well that vacuum may have halted the fungus's ability to continue to grow.
 We just have the snapshot of what we were sent, but who knows if this process occurred five years ago and he just only noticed it now."

 Lovett had expected a horrific smell to hit them when they opened the snack cakes.
 "I though the smell would possibly kill one of us, but because of the mummification there really was no smell at all," he says, "which was really a pleasant surprise."